 NAGOYA, Japan/TOKYO — Toyota Motor expects a consolidated operating profit of 2.55 trillion yen ($23 billion) in fiscal 2019, up 3% on the year, the company announced on Wednesday.

-But uncertainties in the U.S. and Chinese markets are likely to push sales down 1% over the period to 30 trillion yen.
+However, uncertainties in the U.S. and Chinese markets will likely push sales down 1% to 30 trillion yen.
 Toyota forecasts its net income in the fiscal year ending March 2020 will rise 19% to 2.25 trillion yen.

 The Japanese automaker has yet to decide on the annual dividend.
 It paid out 220 yen per share in fiscal 2018.